Teerasil Dangda

-Teerasil Dangda (ธีรศิลป์ แดงดา, /th/; born 6 June 1988) is a Thai professional footballer who plays as a striker for Thai League 1 club Bangkok United and the Thailand national team.
+Teerasil Dangda (ธีรศิลป์ แดงดา, /th/; born 6 June 1988) is a Thai professional Footballer who plays as a Striker for Thai League 1 club Bangkok United and the Thailand national team.

 Beside his country, Teerasil has played in England, Switzerland, Spain, and Japan during his professional football career.

-Considered one of the greatest Southeast Asian footballers of all times, Teerasil won three AFF Championship titles with Thailand and he is also the all-time goalscorer of the tournament with 25 goals.
+Considered one of the greatest Southeast Asian footballers of all time, Teerasil won three AFF Championship titles with Thailand and he is also the all-time goalscorer of the tournament with 25 goals.
 He is currently the third-highest all-time goal scorer in the Thai League 1 and the highest local all-time goal scorer in the league with 143 goals.

 Club career

 Early career

 Teerasil started his football career playing youth football for Assumption College Thonburi in 2003, aged 15.
 Two years later he left the club, due to the lack of a professional team (it was only founded in 2011).
 In the 2004–2005 season, Teerasil joined Air Technical Training School in Thai Division 1 League In the same season he made his senior debut and scored three goals in only six matches for the club.